baggerspion/therealpadams.github.io/_posts/2017-04-26-habitat-source-verification.md

-One of the most common solutions for the "can I trust where this came from?" question is for the producer of the source file to create a signature for the file susing GnuPG.
+One of the most common solutions for the "can I trust where this came from?" question is for the producer of the source file to create a signature for the file using GnuPG.
 If you are new to GnuPG and file signing, you can learn some more [over here](https://www.gnupg.org/gph/en/manual/x135.html).